hamproductions/the-sorter/README.md

 This will show you the version that would be bumped, the changelog entries that would be generated, and the git operations that would be performed.

+#### GitHub Releases

+When you push a new version tag (e.g., v1.0.0) to GitHub, a GitHub Actions workflow will automatically:

+1. Create a GitHub release for that tag
+2. Include the relevant section from the CHANGELOG.md as the release notes

+This ensures that GitHub releases are always in sync with your version tags and changelog.

 ### Conventional Commits

 This project uses conventional commits to standardize commit messages and automate versioning and changelog generation.